CommanderCortex/ArchInstallScript/README.md

 Then run the ./Setup.sh Script

-Once the computer reboots, press ctrl+alt+f4, login with the root user & password we set.
-Then type cd .., followed by vim /etc/sudoers.
-Then go-to line 108 by using 'shit+:' typing '108' then pressing enter.
-Once there delete the # before %wheel.
-Exit with 'qa!' not 'qa' like mentioned before. (qa! allows us to edit read only files)

 Then type reboot again.
 Arch will be fully setup in a blank state with a simple GUI.